PayaDev/PayaConnect/QuickStart.md

 * **HOSTED SOLUTIONS (HOSTED PAYMENT PAGE, ACCOUNTFORM, PAYFORM)** Reach out to us at sdksupport@nuvei.com to schedule your certification call.
 During the call we’ll make sure transaction data is passing correctly and properly formatted.
 * **NON-HOSTED SOLUTION (DIRECT INTEGRATION)**
-Email sdksupport@nuvei.com a copy of your PCI/PA-DSS certificate from an [Approved Scanning Vendor (ASV)](https://www.pcisecuritystandards.org/assessors_and_solutions/approved_scanning_vendors).
+Email sdksupport@nuvei.com a copy of your PCI-DSS SAQ D compliance certificate or your Attestation of Compliance (AOC) for your PCI-SSF
+ [Approved Scanning Vendor (ASV)](https://www.pcisecuritystandards.org/assessors_and_solutions/approved_scanning_vendors).
 Once we review your certificate we’ll provide a link to setup your certification call.
 During the call we’ll make sure transaction data is passing correctly and properly formatted.

 Note: *Using tokenized transaction data or EMV/P2PE devices may alter PCI scope for Non-Hosted Solutions.*